strimzi/strimzi-mqtt-bridge/README.md

 #### 1.2.2 Topic Mapping Rules(TOMAR)

-The TOMAR is a set of patterns the user provides, to which the MQTT Bridge will decide which Kafka topic to produce a message.
+The TOMAR is a set of patterns the user provides defining how the MQTT Bridge maps MQTT topic names to Kafka topic names.
 A Mapping Rule is a model that contains an `MQTT topic pattern` and a `Kafka topic template`.
 All the incoming MQTT message's topic should match an `MQTT topic pattern` in the `TOMAR` so that the bridge knows in which Kafka topic to produce this message.
 This Kafka topic is defined by a template, `kafka Topic template`.
 However, if the incoming MQTT message's topic does not match any pattern in the `TOMAR`, the Bridge has default Kafka topic where the incoming message will be mapped to.

 ##### 1.2.2.1 Usage/Examples